 This flexibility is achieved thanks to a set of smart contracts separated from the core protocol.
 Because of this, the core functionality that validates blocks and transactions is separated from the system contracts.

 System contracts allow EOSIO and Antelope networks to :

 - Easily configure the network governance through smart contracts

 - To have transparent rules for the operation of the system

 - Synchronize the changes in system contracts in an instantaneous way with the whole network, which reduces the administration costs and delays of any governance updates

-- Maintain total compatibility with other EOSIO blockchains
+- Maintain total compatibility with other EOSIO and Antelope blockchains